Minor in Communication Sciences and Disorders

 The Department of Communication Sciences and Disorders at FHSU is dedicated to preparing students to make a meaningful impact in improving the lives of others.
 Through applied learning and clinical experiences, both undergraduate and graduate programs equip students to become effective, compassionate collaborators in educational and healthcare settings.
 With a 100% career placement rate over the past three years, the department’s supportive faculty and comprehensive curriculum ensure graduates are well-prepared to succeed professionally while making a difference.

 Students begin their professional development through involvement in student organizations, gain practical experience by working with clients at the Herndon Clinic, benefit from small class sizes, and participate in the National Student Speech-Language-Hearing Association (NSSLHA).
 The programs also offer opportunities for research, faculty mentorship, and external clinical placements, preparing students for rewarding careers across a variety of healthcare environments.
-Graduates are highly sought after as speech-language pathologists, equipped to excel in a diverse and global society.
+Graduates are highly sought after as speech-language pathologists, equipped to make an impact in a variety of clinical and educational settings.

 While earning a degree remains the primary focus, college life offers much more than classroom learning.
 Students are encouraged to participate in extracurricular activities that foster leadership skills, deepen their understanding of their chosen careers, and provide opportunities to make a positive impact in their communities.